-The Gatton College of Business and Economics has an elite opportunity, made possible by the generous contributions of the Morris Foundation and Nate Morris, CEO of Rubicon Global, to select a student for the Presidential Fellows Program at The Center for the Study of the Presidency and Congress (CSPC).
-This gift established CSPC’s Nathaniel R. Morris Presidential Fellowship at the University of Kentucky.
+The Gatton College of Business and Economics has an elite opportunity, made possible by the generous contributions of the Morris Foundation and Nate Morris, CEO of Rubicon, to select a student for the Presidential Fellows Program at The Center for the Study of the Presidency and Congress (CSPC).
+This gift established CSPC’s Nate Morris Fellowship at the University of Kentucky.
 Morris, a Lexington native and a product of Kentucky public schools, is the first entrepreneur in residence at the Gatton College and is a member of the Dean’s Advisory Council.

-"We're delighted our inagural Gatton student, Mikayla Mitchell, is experiencing this enriching opportunity, says Simon Sheather, dean.
+"We're delighted our inaugural Gatton student, Mikayla Mitchell, is experiencing this enriching opportunity, says Simon Sheather, dean.
 "The Nathaniel R. Morris Fellowship will continue to benefit future Gatton recipients."

 Morris participated in the Presidential Fellows Program while attending graduate school at Princeton University.
 He considers it to be one of the highlights of his academic career, and an experience that continues to bring value to him as a professional.
 When he learned that the fellowship hadn’t ever been available to a UK student, he reached out to the CSPC to establish it.
 “I believe that students with business backgrounds have the power to solve the world’s biggest challenges,” Morris noted.
 “I’m proud to offer this opportunity to Ms. Mitchell, and to begin this fellowship at the University of Kentucky after all this time.”